RingMo-Aerial: An Aerial Remote Sensing Foundation Model With Affine Transformation Contrastive Learning: Related Work

 \subsection{Visual foundation model}

 Visual foundation models have gained attention as general-purpose solutions for computer vision tasks.
-Early models, based on convolutional neural networks (CNNs) like VGG \cite{simonyan2015very} and ResNet \cite{he2016deep}, used convolutional layers for feature extraction and were typically pre-trained on classification tasks using ImageNet \cite{deng2009imagenet}.
+Early models, based on convolutional neural networks (CNNs) like VGG \cite{simonyan2014very} and ResNet \cite{he2016deep}, used convolutional layers for feature extraction and were typically pre-trained on classification tasks using ImageNet \cite{deng2009imagenet}.
 With the advent of Transformers in natural language processing, visual Transformer models like ViT \cite{dosovitskiy2020image}, and Swin Transformer \cite{liu2021swin} have gained prominence, utilizing masked image modeling (MIM) or contrastive learning (CL) for self-supervised pre-training.
 In the field of remote sensing (RS), models such as RingMo \cite{sun2022ringmo} and SkySense \cite{guo2024skysense} have adopted the visual Transformer architecture and self-supervised pre-training strategies.
-Several novel architectures, such as ConvNeXt \cite{liu2022convnet} and Mamba\cite{gu2023mamba}, have been proposed.
+At this stage, methods integrating convolution into ViT architectures also began to emerge.
+Representative works such as CvT \cite{wu2021cvt}, Conformer \cite{peng2021conformer}, and CoaT \cite{xu2021co} enhance local feature modeling by embedding convolution into token projections, using parallel convolution-attention branches, or inserting convolution in early encoder stages.
+However, most of these approaches rely on stacked 3×3 convolutions, which suffer from a mismatch between the theoretical and effective receptive fields, limiting their ability to capture broader contexts or object-level structures \cite{luo2016understanding}.
+Besides, several novel architectures, such as ConvNeXt \cite{liu2022convnet} and Mamba\cite{gu2023mamba}, have been proposed.
 However, these newer models have yet to achieve widespread adoption due to technical immaturity.

 A major challenge for these models lies in the pre-training phase, where they learn broad visual representations from large datasets.
 This section provides an overview of three self-supervised training methods—contrastive learning, masked image modeling, and their combination—each addressing both natural and RS images.